-From 1 October 2014, gas transmission prices will increase by a weighted average of 20%.
+From 1 October 2015, weighted average gas transmission prices have increased by 2.2%.

-This change is a result of a combination of increases to pass through and recoverable costs, a CPI increase to Allowable Notional Revenue and a 'bounce back' effect of a 3 month delay to implementing the July 2013 Starting Price Adjustment.
+This change is a result of a combination of increases to pass through and recoverable costs, a CPI increase to the transmission component of prices and changes to quantities.